graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 # Binary Tree Benchmark

-This demo shows how to run a Java Microbenchmark Harness (JMH) application as a native executable.
+This demo shows how to run a Java Microbenchmark Harness (JMH) benchmark as a native executable.

-To build a native executable version of this application you need to run the [Tracing Agent](https://www.graalvm.org/dev/reference-manual/native-image/metadata/AutomaticMetadataCollection/) to supply the reflection configuration to the `native-image` builder.
+To build a native executable version of this benchmark you need to run the [Tracing Agent](https://www.graalvm.org/dev/reference-manual/native-image/metadata/AutomaticMetadataCollection/) to supply the reflection configuration to the `native-image` builder.
 This has already been done for you to save time and the generated configuration can be found in _src/main/resources/META-INF/native-image/_.

 > **Note:** To generate the configuration yourself, ensure that the JMH `fork` parameter is set to `0`, which can be performed from the command line using the option  `-f 0`.
 It can also be achieved within the code by using the `@Fork` annotation.